CSCI-KNOX/CSCI-3753-PA1/README.md

 In your system call implementation, you *must* use ​`printk` to log the numbers to be added, add those two numbers, store the result location.
 Again, use `printk` to log the result being calculated in the system call.
 Finally, `printf` in the test program (running in userspace) to show the returned value.

 ### 2.7 **You MUST Submit Your Work for sections 1 and 2**
 After you have completed sections 1 and 2, please submit your code for the new system call you have created along with your test program.
-Create a zip file (use filename: `<your last name>\_PA1_A.zio`) with all the files you have modified to create your new system call.
-Submit that zip file as your submission on Moodle for PA1.
+Create a zip file (use filename: `<your last name>_PA1_CHECKPOINT.zio`) with all the files you have modified to create your new system call.
+Submit that zip file as your submission on Moodle for PA1 Checkpoint.

 ---